imankasthuri/imankasthuri/README.md

 # 👋 Hi, I'm Iman

-I'm currently learning **IT and Cybersecurity**, focusing on building real hands-on experience through labs and practical investigations.
-My long-term career goal is to become a **SOC Analyst**, and I'm actively developing skills in:
+I'm currently learning IT and Cybersecurity, focusing on building real hands-on experience through labs and practical security investigations.
+My long-term career goal is to become a SOC Analyst, and I'm actively developing skills in:

-- 🔎 Log analysis
+- 🔎 Log analysis and SIEM monitoring
-- 🛡️ Threat detection
+- 🛡️ Threat detection and alert triage
-- 🧪 Malware and email analysis
+- 🧪 Malware, phishing, and email analysis
-- 🖥️ Windows & Linux investigations
+- 🖥️ Windows & Linux security investigations
-- ⚙️ Security tools and scripting
+- ⚙️ Security tools, scripting, and incident response fundamentals

 ---